hintron/slurm-meson/meson/howto.md

 ## Configuring Meson to statically link libslurm:

-Add the `-Dstatic_libslurm=true` option to the Meson configure command.
+Add the `-Dstatic-libslurm=true` option to the Meson configure command.